 How VNUS Does it Work?

-VNUS works by using radiofrequency energy.
-This energy heats and then collapses the vein.
-Next, it seals off the blood vessels.
-The first part of the procedure consists of the physician using an ultrasound map to determine which veins require treatment.
-The physician will then use a catheter, which is just a thin tube.
-A small incision is made, and then the catheter is inserted into the vein.
-The physician sends heat through the catheter in 20-second intervals.
+VNUS uses radiofrequency energy.
+This energy heats and collapses the vein.
+Then it seals off the blood vessels.
+The physician will insert a small tube into the vein.
+Heat spreads through the catheter in 20-second intervals.
 The heat stimulates the collagen that’s in the walls of the vein.
 The contractions cause the vein to shrink and eventually stop working, which is known as ablation.
-The catheter is then removed out of the incision.

 What Are the Benefits of VNUS?

 It’s a minimally invasive procedure because it only requires a small incision.
 The procedure doesn’t require a hospital stay or any healing time.

 What’s the Recovery from VNUS Like?

 It is normal to feel a tightening sensation in your leg after a couple of days.
 It is also common to experience cramping, bruising, and swelling.
 This can be alleviated with over-the-counter pain medication.
 The patient will be able to walk after the procedure; however, it may take a day or two to regain the ability to resume life as usual.